 Here we test these predictions (resistance/avoidance) by focusing on a pair of generalists, related species (freshwater snails), one invasive and the other resident.
 We previously observed that populations of the resident species have recently evolved towards a life-history profile that seems less competition- and more colonization-oriented, after contact with the invasive (Chapuis et al., 2017).
-We measure the competitive interactions between these species in the laboratory to test (i) whether the invasive species is indeed competitively dominant (competitive asymmetry), (ii) whether the evolution of life-history traits in the resident has modified competitive impacts and in which direction and (iii) is to assess whether the competitive interaction has evolved in a population-specific way or not.
-Theses 3 main hypothesis are summarized in Table 1, first column.
+We measure the competitive interactions between these species in the laboratory to test (i) whether the invasive species is indeed competitively dominant (competitive asymmetry), (ii) whether the evolution of life-history traits in the resident has modified competitive impacts and in which direction, and (iii) to assess whether the competitive interaction has evolved in a population-specific way.
+These three hypotheses are summarized in Table 1.